What is a Stop-Limit Order?

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 To prevent trades happening at unfavorable prices, we put a Stop-Limit order.
 It will stop the trade when price becomes unfavorable either in BUY or SELL.

 Alibaba Group Holdings is trading in NYSE at $200.
 Say an HNI is planning to buy 100,000 shares of Alibaba.
 The HNI thinks that the share price will increase, but he is not so sure about this.
 So he has planned to start buying the shares if it shows movement and reaches $205.

 In case of highly volatile stocks, say you have put a Stop price and a limit price.
-It may happen that the Stop price will be triggered and due to high volatility it will cross the limit price too quickly, this, in turn, will leave you with partially filled order or with no fill order.
+It may happen that the Stop price will be triggered, and due to high volatility, it will cross the limit price too quickly; this, in turn, will leave you with a partially filled order or with no fill order.

 - Helps to execute order only at favorable prices